 WHERNTO: wellnes erudite righton

-This is a comprehensive report compiled by Perplexity, Gemini, and Mistral AIs on validated medical developments enabled through New Approach Methodologies (NAM) as of 2026-03-24.
+This is a webpage compiled from comprehensive reports by Perplexity, Gemini, Mistral AIs, as well as a NAM summary by Dr. Zheng Tan on validated medical developments as of <2026-03-24 Tue>.

 Preamble